gammu/gammu/docs/manual/smsd/config.rst

     Where SMSes with error in transmission is placed.

-    Default is same as SentSMSPath.
+    Default is same as :config:option:`SentSMSPath`.

 .. config:option:: InboxFormat